In a Nutshell

 Another thing most users will love is the speed.
 In fact, Hotspot Shield was voted the fastest VPN service by PC World, so you know it’s going to be really fast.
 And we’re talking Lightning McQueen fast.
 Hotspot Shield has its own proprietary protocol (called Hydra) that is based on TLS and OpenSSL, so it’s not surprising that Hotspot Shield streaming is so great.
 This protocol is said to actually double the download speeds and increase ping times.
 What this means is that Hotspot Shield is super fast for smoother, easier streaming from any site.

 Hotspot Shield supports torrenting, so you can share all your files with ease.

 Up to 5 connections

-Finally, Hotspot Shield lets you connect up to 5 devices at one time with a single account.
+Sadly, Hotspot Shield doesn’t dedicate clients for distinct devices like routers, Smart TVs, or gaming consoles.
+However, the VPN allows you to connect up to 5 devices simultaneously using a single package.
 So, you can have your tablet, phone, computer, gaming console, and smart TV all hooked up simultaneously to your Hotspot Shield account and get uninterrupted protection.